raphydaphy/HKEdit/README.md

   This happens three times for every MonoBehaviour if the MonoScript is not added to the preload table.
   - **Assertion failed: illegal LocalPathID in persistentmanager**<br />
   I don't know yet
+  - **NullReferenceException on TextMeshPro MonoBehaviours** Not sure but this seems to happen on every TextMeshPro script when the scene is loaded.

 ## Warnings
   - **GameObject references runtime script in scene file.
 Fixing!**<br />